rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.34 Places of manufacture in multipart monographs

-<a name="5.31.34.1">5.31.34.1</a> If the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of publication, transcribe the Place of manufacture of the first or earliest part and always give the Place of manufacture of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.1)).
+<a name="5.31.34.1">5.31.34.1</a> If the manifestation is issued in more than one physical part and the place of manufacture changes in the course of publication, transcribe as Place of manufacture the place named in the first or earliest part and always record the place named in the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.1)).

 ## 5.31.35 Place names that are grammatically inseparable parts of other elements

-<a name="5.31.35.1">5.31.35.1</a> If the Place of manufacture appears only as a grammatically inseparable part of another element and is transcribed there, supply the place of manufacture in square brackets (see [5.29.34.3](/DCRMR/ppdm/Manufacture-statement/#5.29.34.3)).
+<a name="5.31.35.1">5.31.35.1</a> If the place name appears only as a grammatically inseparable part of another element and is transcribed there, supply the Place of manufacture in square brackets (see [5.29.34.3](/DCRMR/ppdm/Manufacture-statement/#5.29.34.3)).
 Use a modern form of the name in the language of the cataloging agency.

 >Example:
 >Place of manufacture: <CITE>[New York]</CITE>